 An introduction to the spoken language, culture and geography of Greece.

-*Prof. Scovazzi and Prof. Koivurova’s courses are two segments of a single, one-credit course being taught sequentially.
+*Prof. Gürses and Prof. Bailet’s courses are two segments of a single, one-credit course being taught sequentially.
 To qualify for the credit students must attend both segments.

 [ return to top ]